 Do you love taking pictures of cats, cat products, or live-action events?

 Look for print magazines and ebooks.
-Watch tutorial videos on YouTube for advice on helpful settings for your particular interest.
+Watch tutorial videos on YouTube for advice on helpful settings.
+This works well especially if you have a particular interest.
 There are lots of experts ready with great advice in your niche.
 I have done my own basic help posts and advice for social media movie tips.
 All this knowledge is there and it’s free for you to use.

 A Compact Camera for Cat Photos

 How do you hold your camera when you take a cat photo?
 A compact camera can seem much harder to hold than a DSLR.
 Because it is very light.

 The lightness and portability makes a ‘point and shoot’ great for popping in your bag, or a pocket.
 But, the lack of weight makes it prone to camera shake.
 Your finger pressing on the shutter risks moving the camera a tiny bit.

 The best way to keep yourself stable is to hold your compact is to brace yourself.
 Press your elbows gently but firmly against your body and hold your camera in front of you.
 You can also brace against a door jamb, window frame or the floor.
 Simple and it all works.

 - Compact cameras are lightweight and fit in a pocket or a bag.

 - Zoom with your feet rather than use a digital zoom which magnifies wobble.
 You can approach a cat more quietly this way too.

 - Find your shutter button by feel.
 It’s usually on the right-hand side.
 It may be on the front of the camera, or on the top.
 Practice squeezing the shutter.
 Don’t press hard as you might tilt your camera.